ulvrikironpaw/uwu/uwu/Package/README.md

   than the PaddleFaster option
 - Default is true

-#### ShipPin

-- Tracks ships on the map using the ship's icon.
-When ships have a custom name it is displayed.
-When not, the name of the ship is displayed
-- Default is true

 #### ShipRename

 - Allows renaming ships.
 This shows up when enabling ShipNameplates or ShipPins
-- Default is true

-#### ShipNameplates

-- Adds nameplates to ships in game
-- Nameplates do not show when the local player is in a ship and that ship is actively being controlled
 - Default is true

 ### Debugging